a2ankitrai/2KX7/Algo/bit_manipulation.md

 ### Get Bit

-This method shifts lover by i bits, creating a value that looks like eeElleeee.
-By performing an AND with num, we clear all bits other than the bit at bit i.
-Finally, we compare that to e.
-If that new value is not zero, then bit i must have a 1.
-Otherwise, bit i is a O.
+This method shifts lover by `i` bits, creating a value that looks like `00010000`.
+By performing an AND with num, we clear all bits other than the bit at bit `i`.
+Finally, we compare that to `0`.
+If that new value is not zero, then bit `i` must have a `1`.
+Otherwise, bit `i` is a `0`.

 ```java
 boolean getBit(int num, int i) {